MMA Bold Predictions for 2018: What's Next for Conor, Ronda, Brock & UFC on TV?

 When the $4.2 billion sale of the UFC to WME-IMG (later rebranded as Endeavor) was announced in July 2016, it was met with curious stares—and dumbfounded head shakes—from longtime observers of the MMA industry.
 Nobody was quite sure how the Hollywood mega-talent agency hoped to recoup that investment.

 Fast-forward a year and a half and it's starting to feel like maybe Endeavor doesn't know, either.

-Unlike previous UFC owners Frank and Lorenzo Fertitta, Endeavor CEOs Ari Emanuel and Patrick Whitesell have kept very low profiles.
-The subtle message is, they’ve got a lot of other stuff on their plates.
+Unlike previous UFC owners Frank and Lorenzo Fertitta, Endeavor chief executives Ari Emanuel and Patrick Whitesell have kept low profiles.
+The subtle message is, they've got a lot of other stuff on their plates.

 And that's sort of the problem.

 At least we knew the Fertittas owned the UFC because they loved it.
 They were in it for the long haul—or at least until they could inflate the asking price up over $4 billion on a property they bought in 2001 for $2 million.

 If the bulk of B/R’s 2018 predictions come true, at some point will Emanuel and Whitesell start to wonder exactly what they bought here?